leeza007/RebirthGuard/readme.txt

-This is Windows runtime protection library project.
+This is Windows EXE Runtime Protection Library project.

 If you want to get more information, please contact psh9331@naver.com.